blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 - Comparing the visual output of graphics settings, shaders, or rendering techniques in an animated scene.

-With Godot's animation features such as the AnimationPlayer node, Tweeners, particles and shaders, it can effectively be used to create any kind of 2D and 3D animations (and still images).
+With Blazium's animation features such as the AnimationPlayer node, Tweeners, particles and shaders, it can effectively be used to create any kind of 2D and 3D animations (and still images).

-If you are already used to Godot's workflow, you may find yourself more productive by using Godot for video rendering compared to Blender.
+If you are already used to Blazium's workflow, you may find yourself more productive by using Blazium for video rendering compared to Blender.
 That said, renderers designed for non-real-time usage such as Cycles and Eevee can result in better visuals (at the cost of longer rendering times).